Jones Act Lawsuits

 Contributory Negligence

 Contributory negligence does not defeat a claim under the Jones Act even in states that recognize contributory negligence.
-But it does reduces the damages in proportion to the seaman’s negligence.
+But it does reduce the damages in proportion to the seaman’s negligence.
 Employers must demonstrate an absence of a factual dispute as to their negligence to defeat a Jones Act claim before a trial.

 Filing the Lawsuit